vodofrede/ferrite-lang/README.md

 * Null - use option/either/result instead.
 * Manual memory management.
 * Ownership/lifetime rules and references.
-* Lifetimes and their associated syntax are not desirable.
+* Lifetimes.
 * Separate syntax for generics.
-  * Function and record fields are instead expressed as either a single concrete type, or possibly multiple traits.
+  * Function parameters and record fields are instead expressed as either a single concrete type or possibly one or more traits.

 ## Syntax